 Letters to Communicate Religious Practice

 There are various social circumstances, which may require a formal letter explaining our religious practices that either allow or prohibit certain activities, that occur at work, school, or university.
 In these cases, these letters provided by I.M.A.M. are intended to assist the community in circumstances where intercession from the Religious Authority may become helpful.
-These letters of communication are available in our online resources section above, and may be accessed by clicking here.
+These letters of communication are available in our online resources section above, and may be accessed anytime!

 Religious Counseling Services